The movie Bohemian Rhapsody has proven to be quite entertaining and it left me feeling pleasantly surprised and informed.

 Defining what niche is for your writing, podcast, YouTube channel takes time.
 I’ve seen more creators succeed with a slightly broader topic first before finding their niche, as opposed to being very narrow first, and then expand later.

 What’s considered to be narrow or niche can be subjective.
 Is a podcast about Chinese female entrepreneurs too niche?
 Well, it depends on the creator and the nature of her business, and the podcast may serve her very well.
 However, it wouldn’t work for me because I want to learn from a variety of people.
-The goal for my podcast isn’t to attract a very specific demographic or interest I have other projects (such as learning for podcasters, and how to start freelancing, and how to create your first DIY documentary) that do focus on a specific cohort of people and their needs.
+The goal for my podcast isn’t to attract a very specific demographic or interest I have other projects that do focus on a specific cohort of people and their needs.

 As a creator, what I find successful is not to put all my eggs in one basket.
 I once struggled long and hard about the direction of Feisworld Podcast.
 What’s Feisworld?
 Who are these unsung heroes and self-made artists?
 Do they matter to the public?